skang06/Baltimore-City-Livelihood/README.md

 However, the cause of the eating habits may not be due to the students themselves but rather a lack of income necessary to buy healthier food options.
 This related to a policy we suggested above, universal basic income; there are also other ways to supply healthy food options such as food distribution centers and special discounts on certain food items, similar to programs such as the WIC program ([WIC](https://www.fns.usda.gov/wic)).
 In addition, many of these unhealthy food options are provided by the school itself.
 Many school lunches contain unhealthy calories and quite a few students rely on free and reduced lunches to get one meal a day ([UC Davis Health](https://health.ucdavis.edu/good-food/blog/school-lunches-and-kids.html)).
 Therefore, schools should increase their funding for providing healthier food options for school lunches.

-Although some of the variables were not shown as significant in the multiple linear regression, there was a clear pattern in the cluster analysis, so these are areas we should consider implementing policy as well.
+Although some of the variables were not shown as significant in the multiple linear regression, there was a clear pattern in the cluster analysis.
 For instance, bike lanes were not shown to be significant in the multiple linear regression.
 However, according to the cluster analysis, those clusters with the most above average rate of mortality or most below average age for life expectancy, also had the highest number of bike lanes.
 Like free and reduced meals, this could be more associate with the median household income in the neighborhoods in the cluster.
 Thus, we realize that bike lanes is not that important of a method to spend money in, although a cluster analysis alone might have suggested it.

-Likewise, the average healthy food availability index was found to be insignificant in the multiple linear regression, and it also did not show any substantial pattern in the cluster analysis.
-For instance, for the cluster analysis in life expectancy, cluster 3 grouped those with the most below average health food availability index score with the highest life expectancy.
-Additionally, for the cluster analysis for mortality rate, cluster 3 grouped the most below average rate of mortality with the most below average healthy food accessibility score.
-Thus, we realize that improving the food retail around the area is not that important of a method to spend money in, although a cluster analysis alone might have suggested it.

 Overall, the cluster analysis helps us understand where to focus our efforts and initiatives.
 We should focus on the neighborhoods in cluster 2 for both analyses as they include the neighborhoods with the most above average rate of mortality and lowest life expectancy.